arpita-panchal/GLOBAL-YOUTUBE-STATISTICS-ANALYSIS-DASHBOARD-/README.md

 ---

-# 📖 Short Description / Purpose
+# 📖 Description / Purpose

 The **Global YouTube Statistics Analysis Dashboard** is an interactive Power BI report that transforms global YouTube statistics into meaningful business insights.
 It enables users to explore creator performance, compare countries and categories, evaluate audience engagement, and understand revenue trends through dynamic visualizations and filters.